wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/queries.rst

 Explicit queries
 ^^^^^^^^^^^^^^^^

-These queries include a field, operator and value.
-This mode is enabled when it finds a field and operator tokens.
+These queries include a field, an operator and a value.
+This mode is activated when both a field value and an operator are present.

    - **Field name**: Field name to filter by.
 If an incorrect field name is used, a validation error is displayed.